akando42/next-map/public/content/posts/02-21/index.md

 After 1969 when Richard Nixon became the US President, blood type A and O of Southern Vietnam as well as of South Korea has became much stronger and more advanced than their Northern blood type B ecosystem competitor.
 Now it is time to charm Chinese Communist leadership into openning their doors to these new Asian looking blood type A and O male and female agents of the West.
 So Richard Nixon visited China after a friendly Ping Pong match between the Chinese and American team and somehow normalized the relationship between United States and Communist China.

 American agents abroad needs to get paid and USD standing for US-Dick needs to be a Globally Accepted currency across the World and especially in East Asia.
-So 1973, Richard Nixon tricked the world by claming to remove USD from the Gold Standard temporary but actually promoting the USD to a World Currency status by forever remove the USD from the Gold Standard.
+So 1973, Richard Nixon tricked the world by claming to remove USD from the Gold Standard temporary but actually promoting USD to a World Currency status forever.
 The dividing line between North and South Vietnam was lifted in 1975 and blood type A and O started to capture major resources and key power positions in the North and infiltrate into Chinese delta region in the South.

+To further ensure a permanent position for Blood type A and O within East Asian society, in 1978, Deng Xiaoping, first blood type AB, mixed of Blood type B and A and O, became the leader of China

+#### American charmed China into a short-term alliance, open up their economy and port just like in the Qing era and attacked their Russian ally in the North.

+1969 ⇒ Richard Nixon became American president and this American president persuasion and charm is once again persuading China into an alliance against their formal Soviet best friend.

+1971 ⇒ American ping pong team visited China

+1972 ⇒ Richard Nixon visited China and normalized relations.

+1973 ⇒ USD is now the official world currency, no longer needing to be backed by GOLD.

+1975 ⇒ The dividing line between North Vietnamese gene and Southern Vietnamese gene is being lifted, type A, O and AB from Vietnam started to infiltrate into mainland China.

+1978 ⇒ Deng Xiaoping, first blood type AB, mixed of Blood type B and A and O, became the leader of China

 #### American pursuaded China into attacking their ally in the South.